بيت المخطوطات في مدينة صنعاء

-The UNESCO Doha Office serves as the Cluster Office for Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates since 1976.
+The UNESCO Gulf States and Yemen Office has served as the Cluster Office for Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates since 1976.
 In late 2009, Yemen joined the cluster.
-These countries have benefited from UNESCO Doha’s support in the fields of education, natural sciences, culture, as well as communication and information.
+These countries have benefited from the UNESCO Gulf States and Yemen Office’s support in the fields of education, natural sciences, culture, as well as communication and information.
 In line with UNESCO’s global priorities and five major programmes, the UNESCO Office in Doha sets a local programme of action in consultation with the seven before-mentioned Member States.

 The vision of the UNESCO Gulf States and Yemen Office in Doha is to ”empower women and men to contribute to peaceful and inclusive knowledge-based societies, through education, the sciences, culture, and communication and information, in partnership with the Member States, the private sector, and civil society, to fulfil the Sustainable Development Goals (SDGs).”